josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/⚖️ stovewood_civil_containment.md

 ---

 ## Summary
-This casefile examines suspected civil-domain containment strategies operating in parallel to **Operation Stovewood**, the UK NCA-led investigation into CSE in [REDACTED town].
+This casefile examines suspected civil-domain containment strategies operating in parallel to **Operation Stovewood**, the UK NCA-led investigation into CSE in [REDACTED location].
 It focuses on how survivors of historic CSE may be targeted through legal, administrative, and procedural mechanisms to limit access to justice, suppress testimony, and maintain narrative control.

 ---

 ## Context
-- **Operation Stovewood:** UK NCA investigation into organised CSE in Rotherham.
+- **Operation Stovewood:** UK NCA investigation into organised CSE in [REDACTED location]
 - Evidence suggests parallel narrative control mechanisms in civil domains including:
   - Family court proceedings
   - Housing allocations and disputes
   - FOI and SAR processing

 ---